 The main science goal of the CHEOPS mission will be to study the structure of exoplanets smaller than Saturn that are orbiting bright stars with revolution periods below 50 days.
 With an accurate measure of masses and radii for an unprecedented sample of planets, CHEOPS will set new constraints on the structure and hence on the formation and evolution of planets in the sub-Saturn mass range.
 In particular, CHEOPS will:

 - Determine the mass-radius relation in the planetary mass range from 20 down to 1 Earth mass, with unprecedented precision.
 In particular CHEOPS will be able to measure radii to a precision of 10%.
 By targeting stars located anywhere on the sky which are bright enough for precise radial velocity follow-up, CHEOPS will not suffer from the limitations in planet mass associated with fainter stars.
 CHEOPS will provide a unique and large sample of small planets, with well-measured radii, enabling the robust bulk density estimates needed to test theories of planet formation and evoluation to be made.

 - Study energy transport in hot Jupiter atmospheres.
-CHEOPS will have the capability to detect the phase curve of hot Jupiters in the optical regime, which will provide information on planet albedos.
-The mission will bring new constraints on the atmospheric properties of known hot Jupiters that will help in the studies of the physical mecahnisms and efficiency of energy transport from the dayside to the night side of the planet.
+CHEOPS will have the capability to measure the phase curve of hot Jupiters which will provide information on planet albedos.
+The mission will bring new constraints on the atmospheric properties of known hot Jupiters that will help in the studies of the physical mechanisms and efficiency of energy transport from the dayside to the night side of the planet.

 Further details of the CHEOPS science case can be found in the CHEOPS science requirements document, in the CHEOPS Definition Study Report ("aka" the Red Book) and in presentations given at the 4th CHEOPS Science Workshop in Geneva (2016)